This article brings together all the tips to complete and update your Malt freelancer profile to attract more clients and get better opportunities.

 Your daily rate

 The minimum daily rate for your profile to appear on Malt is €100.
 This rate is indicative: it helps position your profile for the right type of projects and gives clients an idea of the budget required.
 Final pricing can vary depending on the project, scope, and workload.
-When setting your daily rate, consider your expertise, experience, and availability.
-You can also add details in your profile description.
-Use the simulator to test different rates and see what you will actually earn.

 To change your daily rate, go to your profile and click on your current rate to update it.
 Select a new daily rate, and a tooltip will show you the amount you would receive after fees.